Argireline For Anti-Aging: Benefits, Side Effects, And More

 With age, people get lines around the mouth – the area where they frown – and around the eyes.
 Argireline peptides work by inhibiting this movement of muscles for facial expressions, similar to Botox.
 The solution relaxes the area, therefore decreasing the formation of wrinkles.

-Botox is done by needle because the formulation needs to penetrate the upper layer of skin and offer a more prolonged and effective result.
+Botox is an anti-ageing treatment done by needle because the formulation needs to penetrate the upper layer of skin and offer a more prolonged and effective result.
 Argireline solutions, on the other hand, have a much lower ability to get absorbed deep within the skin to give you Botox’s level of result (2).

 protip_icon Fun Fact